htm-community/cell-viz/README.md

 # Cell-Viz

+> _This is a work in progress._

-These is a collection of cell visualizations, originally created to visualize HTM systems.
+This package consists of a collection of HTM cell visualizations.
+It was originally created to visualize HTM systems, but now it is not meant to be used as a stand-alone package.
+It is e.g. used as a dependency of the package [htm-school-viz](https://github.com/htm-community/htm-school-viz).
 There is a 2D and 3D library.
-This is a work in progress.

 ## Prerequisites